 Sadly, the shutdown of the parks and the overall business hit that Disney has experienced means that some attractions that were announced are now no longer coming in time for the 50th anniversary celebration.
 Some have been canceled altogether.
 But not to fear!
 There are still new attractions, restaurants, and shows likely coming to the resort this year that will keep guests busy.
 Look for the following:

 - Remy’s Ratatouille Adventure (Epcot): Located in Epcot’s France Pavilion, this is trackless dark ride that has already been popular at Disneyland Paris.
-Rumors are that the ride is almost ready and surely will soft open in the first half of 2021.
+While the rumors were that the ride has been ready to go for months, you’ll have to wait until the 50th anniversary for its opening, set for October 1, 2021.

 - Harmonious (Epcot): Harmonious is brand new evening spectacular coming to Epcot, likely before the year is up.
-Two barges are already in place in the lagoon and testing has started.
+Barges are already in place in the lagoon and testing has started.

 - Space 220 (Epcot): This brand new table service themed restaurant was originally slated to open in late 2019, so it should surely be ready this year.